Lyudmila Pavlichenko: Visits to Allied countries

 Pavlichenko appeared before the International Student Assembly being held in Washington, DC, attended the meetings of the Congress of Industrial Organizations, and made appearances and speeches in New York City and Chicago.
 In New York City, she was given a raccoon fur coat by Mayor Fiorello H. La Guardia.
 In Chicago, she stood before large crowds, chiding the men to support a second front.
-"Gentlemen," she said, "I am 26 years old and I have killed 309 fascist invaders by now.
+"Gentlemen," she said, "I am 25 years old and I have killed 309 fascist invaders by now.
 Don't you think, gentlemen, that you have been hiding behind my back for too long?"
 Her words settled on the crowd, then caused a surging roar of support.
 The United States government presented her with a Colt semi-automatic pistol.

 In Toronto, Ontario, she was presented a Winchester Model 70 rifle equipped with a Weaver telescopic sight, now on display at the Central Armed Forces Museum in Moscow.
 While visiting Canada, along with fellow sniper Vladimir Pchelintsev and Moscow fuel commissioner Nikolai Kravchenko, she was greeted by thousands of people at Toronto's Union Station.

 On Friday 21 November 1942, Pavlichenko visited Coventry, England, accepting donations of £4,516 from local workers to pay for three X-ray units for the Red Army.
 She also visited the ruins of Coventry Cathedral, then the Alfred Herbert works and Standard Motor Factory, from where most funds had been raised.
 She had inspected a factory in Birmingham earlier in the day.

 Having been made an officer, Pavlichenko never returned to combat, instead becoming an instructor and training snipers until the war's end.
 In 1943, she was awarded the Gold Star of the Hero of the Soviet Union, as well as the Order of Lenin twice.

 Later life

-When the war ended, Pavlichenko finished her education at Kyiv University and began a career as a historian.
+When the war ended, Pavlichenko finished her education at Kiev University and began a career as a historian.
 From 1945 to 1953, she was a research assistant at Soviet Navy headquarters.
 She was later active in the Soviet Committee of the Veterans of War.
-In 1957, Eleanor Roosevelt visited Pavlichenko in Moscow during a visit to the Soviet Union.
-Pavlichenko struggled constantly with depression because of the loss of her husband in the war.
-She also suffered from post-traumatic stress disorder and alcoholism, factors that are believed to have contributed to her early death.

 Death and legacy

-She died from a stroke on 10 October 1974 at 58 and was buried in Novodevichy Cemetery in Moscow.
+Pavlichenko died from a stroke on 10 October 1974 at 58 and was buried in Novodevichy Cemetery in Moscow.
 Her son, Rostislav, is buried next to her.

 A second Soviet commemorative stamp featuring her portrait was issued in 1976.